 As you stroll along New College Lane, look up at the steeped Bridge of Sighs linking the two halves of Hertford College.
 Completed in...

-Built in 1663, this monumental building was the first major work of Christopher Wren, at that time a professor of astronomy.
-Inspired by...
+Begun in 1663, this monumental building was the first major work of Christopher Wren, then a professor of astronomy.
+Inspired by the...

-The Radcliffe Camera is the quintessential Oxford landmark and one of the city’s most photographed buildings....
+The sandy-gold Radcliffe Camera is the quintessential Oxford landmark and undoubtedly one of the city’s most photographed buildings....

 Catte St · interesting places nearby

 Oxford's Bodleian Library is one of the oldest public libraries in the world and quite possibly the most impressive one you'll ever see.
 Visitors are welcome to wander around the central quad and the foyer exhibition space.
 For £1 you can visit the Divinity School, but the rest of the complex is only accessible on guided tours.
 Check timings online or at the information desk.
 Advance tickets are only available for extended tours; others must be purchased on the day.

 The Bodleian has its roots in a 15th-century collection of books and its present state is largely due to the efforts of Sir Thomas Bodley, a 16th-century fellow of Merton College.
 He founded the library in 1602 and, in 1610, came to the agreement with the Stationers' Company of London that it would receive a copy of every single book published in the UK – an agreement that still stands today.
 The library started off with 20 books; it currently holds more than 12 million items, contains 117 miles of shelving and has seating space for up to 2500 readers.
 A staggering 5000 books and articles arrive every Wednesday, all of which need to be catalogued and stored.